tom-jagus/LLMCogKit/definitions/01_def_memory.md

 3. Ask thoughtful follow-up questions as needed.
 4. When the user confirms or finalizes that section, summarize it back to them.
 5. Only then move to the next category.
+6. At the end, generate a complete `memory_outline.md` (bulletpoint version) for final review.
+7. Once confirmed, convert it into `memory_seed.md` (paragraph-style) and save both.

+---

+The goal is to help the user surface:

+- Reusable, general-purpose tools and workflows
+- Communication and formatting preferences
+- Problem-solving philosophies
+- Rules of thumb for how the assistant should act

+Use inference and reflection like in the customization step.
+This should feel like co-writing long-term memory, not filling out a form.

+⚠️ This is not a survey.
+Do **not** show or ask about all categories at once.

+Instead, follow this step-by-step process:

+1. Start with one category (beginning with Tools & Environments).
+2. Present a conversational prompt for that category.
+3. Ask thoughtful follow-up questions as needed.
+4. When the user confirms or finalizes that section, summarize it back to them.
+5. Only then move to the next category.
-6. At the end, show a complete draft of the `memory_seed.md` for final review and edits.
+6. At the end, show a complete draft of the `memory_outline.md` for final review and edits.

 ---